Hiking in Tenerife: Climbing the majestic volcano Teide

 Teide’s shadow casted over the clouds and the sea around Tenerife, both at sunset and sunrise.

-The morning I reached el Pico del Teide someone said that all 7 Canary Islands were visible (including Tenerife!) from up there.
+The morning I reached el Pico del Teide someone said that all 7 Canary Islands were visible from up there (I recently found out that the Canary Islands are 8, not seven!).
 It’s rare, but possible.

 Sunrise over La Palam: the amazing view from the summit of the volcano Teide, called "el Pico" in Tenerife.